DNA64/winclassic/README.md

 https://github.com/DNA64/winclassic/tree/master/DOSBox%20Configs/snes/usa/nand/install/dosbox.conf

-Make sure you download the file that matches your systems region and configuration (NAND or USB).
+Make sure you download the file that matches your system, region and configuration (NAND or USB).

 You'll also need a copy of Windows 3.x, Obviously for legal reasons I cannot link to these, so you'll have to find those on your own.
 Windows 3.x comes on six 1.44mb floppy disks.
 You can find some on ebay if you like.